 Art.
 After art comes the art of business.
 Is it wrong to mix the two?
 People build somewhat sustainable careers from this marriage.
 I think I can do that.
 However…to more effectively do that I need to make some changes….
 Feeling more introverted the last few days, not the same as the weeks before whenContinue reading “strawberry fields day”

 Updated ART OF THE BAYOU some more.
 Oh, how this precious project is growing! …and there’s always room for more.

+Pictured above is Amelia Kassel, a Chitimacha woman, mother to Daisy Brady (Leblanc, Banzhoff) and grandmother to Ivy Rose Leblanc Lind (my maternal grandmother).
 This connection to some of Louisiana’s first settlers invokes a sort of dizzying feeling and makes the feelings I’ve always had about the natural wonder of this place somehow mean somethingContinue reading “Family history: Chitimacha”

 I had the pleasure of capturing this impromptu performance of Jambalaya (On the Bayou) by Deacon John and Brent Melacon during Louisiana Citizens for the Arts’ 2012 Arts Advocacy Day in the Louisiana State Capitol building.
 “Art WORKS for Louisiana!” http://louisianacitizensforthearts.org/ http://deaconjohnandtheivories.com/ http://www.reverbnation.com/brentmelancon

 Living away from Louisiana for most of the year has really made me appreciate the things that I once took for granted about my home state.
 Today I’m putting the finishing touches on my Mardi Gras day costume (still deciding on a color for it), made from paper “flowers” from my installation at the Voodoo Ballerina Kingcake Soiree.
 I feel soContinue reading “paper”